 Hartha, a town in the district of Mittelsachsen, in the Free State of Saxony – Chuv khărta – 1. "patch, clout", 2. "rough country".

-Homburg am Main, integral part of the community Triefenstein in Main-Spessart district (Bavaria) – Chuv. khum "wave".
+Homburg am Main, an integral part of the community Triefenstein in Main-Spessart district (Bavaria) – Chuv. khum "wave".

 Jena, a University city in Thuringia – Chuv yĕnĕ "den, lair, couch".